FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Click the "IO" icon to enter the IO command editing interface.

-The "IO" command is divided into two parts: setting IO (SetDO/SPLCSetDO) and getting IO (GetDI/SPLCGetDI).
+The "IO" instruction is divided into three parts: setting IO (SetDO/SPLCSetDO), getting DI (GetDI/SPLCGetDI), and getting DO (GetDO).

 "SetDO/SPLCSetDO" This command can set the specified output DO state, including 16 digital outputs of the control box and 2 digital outputs of the tool.
 The state option "False" is closed, "True" is open, and whether to block the option selects "blocked".
 "Indicates that the DO state is set after the movement stops, and selecting the "non-blocking" option means that the DO state is set during the last movement.
 Selecting "Break" for the smooth trajectory option means setting the DO state after the smooth transition radius ends, and selecting "Serious" means setting the DO state during the smooth transition radius movement.
 When this instruction is added in the auxiliary thread, whether the application thread needs to select yes, and other places use this instruction to select no. Click "Add", "Apply".